Camp Zama: Camp

-Camp Zama is close to the Sagami River near the foothills of the Tanzawa Mountain Range, Kanagawa Prefecture.
+Camp Zama is close to the Sagami River near the foothills of the Tanzawa Mountains in Kanagawa Prefecture.
 The installation falls in the Zama City limits while the two housing areas, Camp Zama and Sagamihara Family Housing Area (SFHA), are located in the adjacent Sagamihara City.
 Once considered rural, this area has transformed into an urban area.
 New housing developments and communities along with shopping centers have increased the population and made traffic extremely congested.

 Traveling from Tokyo and outlying U.S. military installations to Camp Zama averages from 1.5 to 3 hours depending on the time of day.
 However traveling from other parts of Kanagawa was made easier with the opening of the nearby Sagamihara/Aikawa Interchange which connects with the Ken-Ō Expressway in May 2012.

 The closest train station to Camp Zama is the Odakyū Line's Sōbudai-mae Station.

 History

-Camp Zama is located on the former site of the Imperial Japanese Army Academy, which was named "Sōbudai" (相武台) by Emperor Showa.
+Camp Zama is located on the former site of the Imperial Japanese Army Academy, which was named "Sōbudai" (相武台) by Hirohito.
 Camp Zama is the earliest barrack in Japan.
 The camp faced many changes as a result of the defeat suffered by the Japanese in World War II.
 Route 51 is the road to Camp Zama that was specifically built in order for the Emperor to travel to review the graduating classes from Machida Station.
 The Emperor Showa visited Camp Zama in 1937.
 Camp Zama also houses an emergency shelter for the Emperor, and to this day, it has been maintained by the U.S. Army Garrison Japan.
 The Camp Zama theater workshop is one of the few remaining buildings from the pre-occupation era.
 It is a large hall that was used for ceremonies by the Imperial Japanese Army.
-Additionally, the former recreation center still stands currently used by the Camp Zama Tours and Travel Office and Boys Scouts, along with others.
+Additionally, the former recreation center still stands, currently used by the Camp Zama Tours and Travel Office and Boy Scouts, along with others.

 In November 1984, Mother Teresa of Calcutta visited Camp Zama and spoke to an audience of 1,200 people.

 The camp has been attacked several times by terrorists.
-First when a bomb was exploded outside the camp in 2002 by the "Revolutionary Army".
-There was a further attack in 2007, which was speculated to be an Al-Qaida attack but responsibility was claimed by so-called "Revolutionary Army" responsible for the 2002 attack.
+First when a bomb was exploded outside the camp in 2002 by the Kakurōkyō ("Revolutionary Army").
+There was a further attack in 2007, which was speculated to be an Al-Qaida attack but responsibility was claimed by the so-called "Revolutionary Army" responsible for the 2002 attack.
 There was another attempted attack in May 2015.
 A suspect was formally arrested in December 2018.